fdzr/DSA/stack/README.md

 ## Index of the problems

-1. Stack using arrays.
+1. Implement a stack using arrays.
-2. Stack using linkedlists.
+2. Implement a stack using linkedlists.
+3. Implement a stack that returns the minimum element in time constant.